-Chapters 1, 2, 4, 6, and 7 have been updated to reflect the new material.
+All chapters have been updated to reflect the new material.
 Please see the tables at the beginning of the chapters for further information regarding which sections were changed and what items were updated.

 Section IV.
 Organization of the Plan

 This Plan focuses on eight natural hazards chosen by the Pierce County HMPUC that may affect and cause damage to Pierce County and the Cities of Blackshear, Offerman, and Patterson.
 Chapter 2, Chapter 3, and Appendix A are each subdivided into Sections I through VIII; these sections reflect the 8 natural hazards that were chosen.
 The natural hazards are as follows (in order of priority):